-The amortisation charge of \$3,406,000 for the year ended 31 December 2022 was included in "research and development expenses" in the consolidated statement of profit or loss.
-Meanwhile, the amortisation charges of \$11,243,000 and \$178,000 for the year ended 31 December 2021 were included in "research and development expenses" and "administrative expenses" respectively in the consolidated statement of profit or loss.
+The amortisation charges of \$2,158,000 (2022: \$3,406,000) for the year ended 31 December 2023 was included in "research and development expenses" in the consolidated statement of profit or loss.

-During the year, the directors considered certain projects were under-performing against approved financial budgets in 2021 and determined impairment indicators exist for these projects.
-Together with the projects that were still under development at 31 December 2022, the management conducted impairment assessment on these projects, which constitute individual cash-generating units for the purpose of the impairment assessment.
+During the year, the directors considered certain projects were under-performing against approved financial budgets in 2023 and determined impairment indicators exist for these projects.
+Together with the projects that were still under development at 31 December 2023, the management conducted impairment assessment on these projects, which constitute individual cash-generating units for the purpose of the impairment assessment.
 The recoverable amounts of the relevant assets (which comprise primarily development costs included under intangible assets) have been determined by the directors based on a value-in-use calculation of the individual projects to which the relevant assets belong.
-The calculation uses cash flow projections based on management forecasts covering the estimated useful lives of the projects at a pre-tax discount rate of 18% (2021: 16%).
-Based on their review, no impairment loss was recognised (2021: impairment loss of \$2,462,000) as the recoverable amounts exceeded the related carrying amounts for these projects.
-Management believes that any reasonably foreseeable change in any of the above key assumptions would not cause the carrying amounts to exceed the recoverable amounts of those projects.
+The calculation uses cash flow projections based on management forecasts covering the estimated useful lives of the projects at a pre-tax discount rate of 18% (2022: 18%).
+Based on their review, an impairment loss of HK\$695,000 (2022: HK\$nil) was recognised as the recoverable amounts exceeded the related carrying amounts for these projects.
+Management believes that any adverse change in the assumptions used in the calculation of recoverable amounts would result in further impairment losses.